Laggies

-Laggies (released in the United Kingdom as Say When) is a 2014 American romantic comedy film directed by Lynn Shelton and written by Andrea Seigel.
+Laggies (released in the United Kingdom as Say When) is a 2014 American romantic comedy-drama film directed by Lynn Shelton and written by Andrea Seigel.
 It stars Keira Knightley, Chloë Grace Moretz, Sam Rockwell, Kaitlyn Dever, Jeff Garlin, Ellie Kemper, Mark Webber, and Daniel Zovatto.
-It premiered at the 2014 Sundance Film Festival on January 17, 2014.
-The films received positive reviews from critics.
+It tells the story of a 28-year-old woman who experiencing a quarter-life crisis upon her longtime boyfriend proposing escapes for a week where she hides out in the home of her new 16-year-old friend and her single father.
+The film premiered at the Sundance Film Festival on January 17, 2014, and was given a limited theatrical release in the United States on October 24, 2014, by A24.
+It was met with mixed reviews.